Aaliyah’s ‘One in a Million’ Lands on Streaming Platforms, More Music to Drop in September

 At midnight eastern, the “Try Again” star’s 1996 album One in a Million landed on Spotify and other major digital platforms.
 Aaliyah’s portfolio also includes the 2001 album Aaliyah — featuring the hit track “Rock the Boat” — which will be available Sept.
 10.

-The soundtrack for Romeo Must Die, in which Aaliyah contributed to the soundtrack, will drop on streaming platforms Sept.
-3. Her 1994 debut album Age Ain’t Nothing But a Number is already available.
+The soundtrack for Romeo Must Die, to which Aaliyah contributed, will drop on streaming platforms Sept.
+3. Her 1994 debut album Age Ain’t Nothing but a Number is already available.

 On Aug.
 4, the Estate of Aaliyah Haughton released a statement that said, “This unscrupulous endeavor to release Aaliyah’s music without any transparency or full accounting to the estate compels our hearts to express a word — forgiveness.”